IN THIS ARTICLE

 It is dangerous to try and purchase escitalopram on the Internet or from vendors outside of the United States.
 Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
 Samples of escitalopram purchased on the Internet have been found to contain haloperidol (Haldol), a potent antipsychotic drug with dangerous side effects.
 For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.

-Do not use escitalopram if you are using an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or selegiline (Eldepryl, Emsam).
+Do not use escitalopram if you are using an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate).
 Serious and sometimes fatal reactions can occur when these medicines are taken with escitalopram.
 You must wait at least 14 days after stopping an MAO inhibitor before you can take escitalopram.
 After you stop taking escitalopram, you must wait at least 14 days before you start taking an MAOI.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits for at least the first 12 weeks of treatment.

-FDA pregnancy category C. SSRI antidepressants may cause serious or life-threatening lung problems in newborn babies whose mothers take the medication during pregnancy.
-However, you may have a relapse of depression if you stop taking your antidepressant during pregnancy.
-If you are planning a pregnancy, or if you become pregnant while taking escitalopram, do not stop taking the medication without first talking to your doctor.
+FDA pregnancy category C. Tell your doctor right away if you become pregnant while taking this medication.
+Escitalopram may cause heart defects or serious lung problems in a newborn if you take the medication during pregnancy.
+However, you may have a relapse of depression if you stop taking your antidepressant.
+Do not start or stop taking escitalopram during pregnancy without your doctor's advice.

 Escitalopram can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.